top of page

 Between 30 and 60 minutes depending on the number of participants

-2. Ask participants to smell each other's spices and try to find out where they come from.
+2. Have participants smell each other's spices and guess their origin.

-Ask them to tell their name in their own language and repeat its name in the local language.
+3. Ask them to introduce themselves by sharing their name in their own language and then repeat it in the local language.

 Part 2 : Discovery